Demolition begins at Seattle’s Guild 45th movie theater

-A mural of Humpty Dumpty sat on the wall of the blue building of the historic Guild 45th in Wallingford.
+A mural of Humpty Dumpty sat on the wall of the blue building of the historical Guild 45th in Wallingford.
 His great fall could come very soon.

 The demolition of that blue building at 2105 N. 45th St., one of the two structures for the 100-year-old former movie theater, began Thursday and will take place over the course of the next week, said Jeff Kyllo, field foreman from Aces Four Enterprises.

 Some knew the pink and blue buildings of the Guild 45th as an intimate old-school movie theater that brought “joy and art and transformation.”
-Others — newcomers to Wallingford — know the Guild as the buildings with the Urban Artworks and Be So Bears murals.
+Others — newcomers to Wallingford — know the Guild as the buildings with the Urban ArtWorks and Be So Bears murals.

 The theater opened in 1921 as the Paramount Theatre.
 After several name changes, it became the Guild 45th Theatre in the mid-1950s.
 The Blue Theatre housing the Guild’s second screen was built in 1984, two storefronts down.
 In 2017, the Guild 45th abruptly closed, and it lost its neon marquee in early 2022.
 Demolition was the natural next step.